ISMAIL-54/StructLib/README.md

 # Data Structures Library in C++
-This repository contains an efficient and easy-to-use C++ library for implementing and working with fundamental data structures.
+A simple library that efficiently implements fundamental data structures in C++.

 # Features
  - [x] Vector